mobilemind/logogoin/README.md

 # LoGoGoIn
-OpenIn1Password is a bookmarklet for Mobile Safari.
+LoGoGoIn is a bookmarklet for Mobile Safari.
 Add the bookmark and use it to automatically open the GoGo login web page, invoke it again to complete the log-in.

 ## Install